Economy of the Russian Empire: Growth of capitalism

 In all sectors, there was a desire to improve the quality of products and to introduce improved production methods that contributed to cheaper production, making goods more accessible to the mass of consumers.
 The government laid the development of technical educational institutions and the direction of their activities to meet the needs of industry.
 In connection with the successes of industry, domestic trade was developing, which, according to approximate estimates, amounted to at least 4 billion rubles in goods turnover.
 The total turnover of foreign trade in imports and exports in total in 1857 reached approximately 300 million rubles and remained at that level until 1864.
 By 1878, the turnover reached 1,213.6 million rubles, including over 595 million – import and 618 million – export.
 In 1855, the number of joint-stock companies and companies with a capital of 41.4 million rubles did not exceed 50.
 By 1880, 506 commercial, industrial, banking insurance, shipping and railway joint-stock companies and companies with a capital of 862.5 million credit and 1 271 300 000 rubles.

 Cities not only grew, but also improved.
 Their layout improved, new buildings appeared, straightened, planted green, paved and paved streets.
 The water supply system, which until 1861 existed only in Moscow, Saratov, Vilna, Stavropol and Torzhok, began to be built in all major cities.
 From 1879, electric light appeared on the streets of Russian cities, and from 1882, a telephone appeared in city apartments.

 Having joined the world cycle of capitalist production, Russia, together with other countries, experienced economic crises of 1873–1877, a prolonged depression of the second half of the 80s, and a steep industrial upsurge in the 90s.
 Industrial production in Russia over the last decade of the century has doubled, while in Germany – by 62%, in the United States – by 38%, in England – by 27%.
 However, the starting positions of the powers before such a jerk were enormously different.

+After the introduction of labor legislation in 1897, the Russian proletariat was on fairly good living conditions, although it was poorer than the proletariat of the Western powers, nevertheless, the overall labor intensity was less, Russia was one of the few countries with labor legislation.

+The working hours of the proletarians tended to decrease, maintaining the rate of productivity growth per employee (1.6% per year) It was one of the highest rates in the world.

+In 1913, the length of the working day in Russia was less than 10 hours.
+Salaries have increased one and a half times since 1894-1913.